eclipse-theia/theia-website/src/docs/theia_coder.md

 - Browsing workspace context
 - Generating structured code modifications
 - Providing an intuitive interface for reviewing and applying changes

-Please remember that Theia Coder is currently released as a **beta version**.
-To improve and refine it, please [provide feedback](https://github.com/eclipse-theia/theia).

 Learn more about Theia Coder and see it in action: